KentoNishi/Spotify-Controls/readme.md

 # Installation
 1. [Download](https://github.com/KentoNishi/Spotify-Controls/archive/master.zip) the file.
 2. Unzip the file contents.
-3. Load the unpackaged extension manually.
-Make sure developer mode is enabled.
+Navigate inside the unzipped folder.
+3. Go to ``chrome:extensions`` and enable developer mode.
+3. Drag and drop the folder into chrome.
-4. Reload Spotify, and you are good to go!
+4. Open the extension.
+You are good to go!